infogrrl/linking-exercise/README.md

 Hopefully you now have a window in your browser that shows the directory where your jupyter notebook is saved in a helpful interface.
 Click on the file name of the notebook in the interface to launch it.
 This should open it in a new browser tab.

 You can now run the cells to recreate the process I used to complete the exercise and regenerate the output!
+All further documentation is within the notebook itself.